Application Procedures for Beijing Government Scholarship for International Students

 V. Approval and Review

-Institutions may also adjust their scholarship categories based on the review results through internal decision-making procedures.
+Institutions may also adjust scholarship categories based on the review results through internal decision-making procedures.

 Attachment